 Elsewhere, Victoria’s two Group of Eight universities — the University of Melbourne and Monash University — both scored five stars for ‘student retention’, with the University of Melbourne also receiving top marks for ‘student-staff ratio’ and ‘student demand’ and Monash for ‘staff qualifications’.

 While Victorian universities were well represented in educational experience measures, universities from outside of Victoria fared better for measures of ‘overall employment’ and ‘median salary’.
 The University of Western Australia had the highest median salary at $63,000, with the University of Southern Queensland and Charles Sturt University claiming the top employment rate of 84 per cent.

 Federation University Australia was the top Victorian-based performer for both categories, with a median graduate salary of $56,000 and an employment rate of 70 per cent.

-Ross White, Head of Product at the Good Education Group, said although no Victorian university achieved five stars for employment or salary, results indicate that there is more to graduate employment outcomes than meets the eye.
+Ross White, Head of Product at the Good Education Media, said although no Victorian university achieved five stars for employment or salary, results indicate that there is more to graduate employment outcomes than meets the eye.

 “The Good Universities Guide 2017 indicates that location is a factor in graduate employment as much as the university itself.
 Six of the eight universities that achieved five stars for ‘overall employment’ are regional universities, which suggests that competition for jobs among metro graduates may be tougher and demand for graduates in some regional areas may be stronger.”